u81619/PS4/README.md

 Lapse Kex ported to 9.00 - Still WIP

-Very fast and reliable but can KP :P
+Very fast and reliable but can Stable

-- Needs a bin loader on Port 9020.
-- Some performance Tweaks??.
+- Some performance Tweaks add
 - Add sysveri Patch

 PR are welcome